Glinda: The Muppets' Wizard of Oz (2005)

 In The Muppets' Wizard of Oz, Glinda is the Good Witch of the South and is played by Miss Piggy, as are her sisters the Good Witch of the North and the two Wicked Witches.
 In keeping with the traditions of Muppet films, she is attracted to the Scarecrow (played by Kermit the Frog).
 She is portrayed in a lavender dress with a feather boa, an archetypal Hollywood starlet much more in keeping with the character of Miss Piggy rather than Glinda.
 Miss Piggy's other role is herself.
 Prior to Dorothy's journey, she appears with Kermit and tries to get rid of Dorothy.
 After Dorothy's journey, she returns for the Muppets' show.

 Tom and Jerry and the Wizard of Oz (2011)

 Frances Conroy voices Glinda in Tom and Jerry and the Wizard of Oz and Tom and Jerry: Back to Oz in 2016.

 Supernatural (2013)

-In the "LARP and the Real Girl" an episode of season 8 of Supernatural appears a fairy based in Glinda called Gilda.
-She describes herself as the good kind of fairy and is portrayed by Tiffany Dupont.
+A character described as 'a good kind of fairy' named Gilda, portrayed by Tiffany Dupont, appears in the Supernatural season 8 episode ‘LARP and the Real Girl.’
+Despite the name similarity, the character has no connection to Oz mythology, which the series explores separately through its Dorothy Gale storyline in season 9 & 10.